Disclaimer: For the final time, I do not own anything from the Batman franchise. ^..^

 My cane tapped against the dirty linoleum underfoot.
 I wondered if it sounded like the beat of a war drum to the gassed people, or perhaps the grating of nails on a chalk board.
 Anything that put them on edge.

-The cloud of shimmering gas nearly blinded me, but the lights were still bright inside the complex, turning the curtain translucent.
+The cloud of shimmering gas nearly blinded me, but the lights were still bright inside the complex, turning it translucent.
 The whole facility was flooded with the stuff.
 I noted with a pang that even the inmates were crying for their mothers to come for them.
 As I strolled beside the Scarecrow, I felt sweat bead on my upper lip.
 My throat was shrinking and it became ever so tempting to remove my mask and breathe in.